 Google Ads for Your Business

-Google Ads (or Google AdWords as it was branded until July 2018) is a tremendous opportunity for businesses looking to advertise effectively to consumers who are actively searching for their products or services.
-However, as Google Ads has grown to include an increasing number of products and potential ad placements, it can easily become overwhelming.
+Google Ads (or Google AdWords as it was branded until 2018) is a tremendous opportunity for businesses who want to reach consumers actively searching for their products/services.
+However, as Google Ads has grown to include an increasing number of products and potential ad placements, it can be overwhelming.

 Search Ads